Crane Currency: Crane NXT

+Products

 MOTION

-Crane Currency's MOTION security technology is being introduced into high denomination banknotes worldwide.
+Crane Currency's MOTION security technology is used to protect high value banknotes from counterfeiting worldwide.
 The design involves a micro-lens array interacting with graphics far smaller than any microprinting.

 Sweden's 1000 kronor banknote, released in 2006, was the first banknote to use Crane's MOTION technology.
-A 2007 AP article revealed that the US Bureau of Engraving and Printing will use a new security thread containing "650,000 tiny lenses" (now believed to be over one million lenses per inch of thread).
+A 2007 AP article revealed that the US Bureau of Engraving and Printing would use the new security thread containing "650,000 tiny lenses" (now believed to be over one million lenses per inch of thread).
 It is currently being used on the $100 bill design released on October 8, 2013.

 In 2008, Crane acquired Visual Physics, a subsidiary of Nanoventions, based in Atlanta, Georgia.
-This purchase gave Crane exclusive control of the Motion micro-optic security technology that is used for the protection of banknotes.
+This purchase gave Crane exclusive control of the MOTION micro-optic security technology that is used for the protection of banknotes.

 In 2014, Crane introduced its second security thread based on its micro-optic technology.
-The smaller lenses used in RAPID micro-optic thread enable rapid movement and high color contrast.
+The smaller lenses used in RAPID micro-optic thread enable even faster movement and high color contrast.
 RAPID uses dynamic movement as the key to easy authentication.
 Fast moving and unambiguous movement with just a modest tilt of the note are the feature's trademark.

-MOTION SURFACE, introduced in 2017, is based on miniaturized Motion micro-optic lenses that produce fluid movement and three dimensional effects.
-It is applied as a stripe as opposed to being integrated as a thread.
-Therefore, MOTION SURFACE can be applied in the printing works.
+MOTION SURFACE, introduced in 2017, is based on miniaturized MOTION micro-optic lenses that produce fluid movement and three dimensional effects.
+It is applied as a stripe as opposed to being integrated as a thread in paper.
+Therefore, MOTION SURFACE can be applied in the printing works on all manner of substrates including polymer.

+The RAPID Vision security thread was announced in January 2023.
+It is a micro-optic feature that produces multicolor motion effects designed for quick, overt authentication by the public.
+It has since been used in banknotes issued in Guyana, Kazakhstan, and Poland.